 Retained Earnings Adjustment

-An additional dimension is used to populate the opening balance and hold adjustments for the Retained Earnings, called Retained Earnings Adjustment.
+An additional dimension member, the Retained Earnings Adjustment, populates the opening balance and holds adjustments for the Retained Earnings.

-This dimension is used to handle two scenarios:
+This dimension member is used to handle two scenarios:

-- Populate the opening balance of Retained Earnings by Entity/Company via publishing to Cube from your spreadsheet
+- Populating the opening balance of Retained Earnings by Entity/Company via publishing to Cube from your spreadsheet

-- Capture any variances to Retained Earnings not brought in from a source system data import.
+- Capturing any variances to Retained Earnings not brought in from a source system data import.

 Publish adjustments to Retained Earnings

 Publishing is necessary when using source systems such as NetSuite that do not track Retained Earnings adjustments in NetSuite as an entry, because this can cause variances in equity.
-The Balance Sheet can be balanced by publishing the difference to Cube from your spreadsheet add-on.
+The Balance Sheet can be balanced by publishing the difference to Cube from your Spreadsheet App.

 Learn more about publishing data to Cube.